 Many cruisers refrain from plants out of fear they’ll attract insects.
 We’ve had some ant invasions over time, but so have friends without gardens.
 As a precaution we put ant traps behind the pots to discourage potential colonists.

-For a wider range of greens we add sprouts to the garden.
+For a wider range of greens in our salad we add sprouts to the garden.
 Lentils and mung beans are the simplest to grow.
 After one night of soaking in a bowl, drain the water, wash the grains thoroughly, put a lid on (to keep away insects) and let them grow for two to five days without any substrate.
 Rinse the sprouts twice a day; the remaining humidity is enough to keep them growing.

 We had no problems with quarantine officers throughout the Caribbean and the eastern Pacific, but some countries like New Zealand or Australia will confiscate and destroy your green friends.
 Check regulations before arrival so that you can at least have a last big salad without having to pay for the removal.